Telenav/open-source-spec/fb_cpp_stack/doc/cpp_fiber_notes.md

 - The running result of this program could be found [here](../resource/fibers_app_test_result.txt), the execution is similar to
 ```
-Add reqeust id = 1 into pendingRequests, resut1 for id = 1 is waiting
+Add request id = 1 into pendingRequests, result1 for id = 1 is waiting
-Add reqeust id = 2 into pendingRequests, resut1 for id = 2 is waiting
+Add request id = 2 into pendingRequests, result1 for id = 2 is waiting
-Add reqeust id = 3 into pendingRequests, resut1 for id = 3 is waiting
+Add request id = 3 into pendingRequests, result1 for id = 3 is waiting
-Add reqeust id = 4 into pendingRequests, resut1 for id = 4 is waiting
+Add request id = 4 into pendingRequests, result1 for id = 4 is waiting
-Add reqeust id = 5 into pendingRequests, resut1 for id = 5 is waiting
+Add request id = 5 into pendingRequests, result1 for id = 5 is waiting
 // when there are 5 elements in pending pendingRequests
 Go to if(...), result1 for id = 1's value has been set, reset stack, go to next line of auto result1 = await...
-Add reqeust id = 1 into pendingRequests, resut2 for id = 1 is waiting
+Add request id = 1 into pendingRequests, result2 for id = 1 is waiting
 Go to if(...), result1 for id = 2's value has been set, reset stack, go to next line of auto result1 = await...
 ...
 ```